ventos/trccplayerforfirefox/README.md

 	cd trccplayerforfirefox
 	jpm xpi

-You'll get `jid0-BlOtEktFWTPtfNiQElNtI3ANfcA@jetpack.xpi` -> Now you're able to install it.
+You'll get `jid0-BlOtEktFWTPtfNiQElNtI3ANfcA@jetpack.xpi`

+## Signed Versions ##

+You need a signed version to install the addon with a *production* setup.
+Find the latest on [GitHub releases](https://github.com/ventos/trccplayerforfirefox/releases/latest) !